UWM says it was not part of alleged breach

-A United Wholesale Mortgage customer is implicating the top lender in a data breach.
+United Wholesale Mortgage is refuting a plaintiff's claims that the top lender was affected in a vendor data breach.

 Processing Content

-New Jersey-based Mercadien last November disclosed that it suffered a data breach between last September and October.
+The New Jersey-based tax and accounting firm last November disclosed that it suffered a data breach between last September and October.
 The incident affected over 402,000 customers, according to the company's disclosure to the Indiana Attorney General's office.
 Pennsylvania-based Orrstown Bank has revealed it was affected by the breach, while another consumer has sued a separate Pennsylvania-based bank over its alleged involvement.

-The lawsuit, like many other breach complaints, blames UWM for a lack of security safeguards, and for failing to notify customers affected by the Mercadien incident.
+The lawsuit, like many other breach complaints, blames UWM for its alleged lack of security safeguards, and for failing to notify customers affected by the Mercadien incident.

 More data breach lawsuits